Open Source Intelligence (OSINT)

 For each item identified, with source attribution, detail on where and how the information was found, and an assessment of the risk it presents.

 Demonstrating how identified information could be combined by a real attacker.
-A credential in a breach database, combined with an identified email format and a named individual in a privileged role, tells a different story than any of those findings in isolation.
+A credential in a breach database combined with an identified email format and a named privileged individual tells a different story than any of those findings in isolation.

 Where relevant exposures can be reduced.
-Not all findings are remediable, and information that is already public cannot always be removed.
-But where action is possible, specific guidance is provided.
-Where remediation is not possible, risk acceptance and monitoring recommendations are included.
+Not all findings are remediable, and information already public cannot always be removed.
+Where action is possible, specific guidance is provided.
+Where not, risk acceptance and monitoring recommendations are included.

-Don’t wait to see what is out there
+Don't wait to see what's already out there

-Our team are on hand to discuss your security requirements and provide an OSINT assessment scope that meets your needs.
+Our team are on hand to discuss your requirements and scope an OSINT assessment that meets your needs.
+A 15-30 minute scoping call is all it takes to get started.